 Background: In previous years, the City of Stockton has received significant federal funding through congressional earmarks and has successfully positioned grant applications for favorable review.
-The current federal funding strategy is structured around the void of congressional earmarks, reductions to federal agency funding levels, and the potential elimination or realignment of previous federal grant programs under the Trump Administration.
-In light of this environment, advocating for robust funding levels in beneficial programs will be as important as targeting those programs for grant applications.
+The current federal funding strategy is structured around the potential reintroduction of congressional earmarks and the continued pursuit of grant funding.
+In light of this environment, advocating for robust funding levels in beneficial programs will be as important as targeting those programs for grant applications and earmark requests.